marc-valdez/reacto/README.md

 ## Privacy

 When Supabase authentication is enabled, the application collects your **email address** for authentication purposes.
-Test results are stored in the Supabase database associated with your account.
+The release builds include my public Reacto database keys and is enabled by default.

 ## License